Economy of Mexico: Poverty

-Poverty in Mexico is measured under parameters such as nutrition, clean water, shelter, education, health care, social security, quality and basic services in the household, income and social cohesion as defined by social development laws in the country.
-It is divided in two categories: Moderate poverty and Extreme poverty.
+Poverty in Mexico is measured under parameters such as nutrition, clean water, housing, education, health care, social security, quality and availability of basic services in households, income, and social cohesion, as defined by social development laws in the country.
+It is divided into two categories: moderate poverty and extreme poverty.

-While less than 2% of Mexico's population lives below the international poverty line set by the World Bank, as of 2013, Mexico's government estimates that 33% of Mexico's population lives in moderate poverty and 9% lives in extreme poverty, which leads to 42% of Mexico's total population living below the national poverty line.
-The gap might be explained by the government's adopting the multidimensional poverty method as a way to measure poverty, so a person who has an income higher than the "international poverty line" or "well being income line" set by the Mexican government might fall in the "moderate poverty" category if he or she has one or more deficiencies related to social rights such as education (did not complete studies), nutrition (malnutrition or obesity), or living standards (including elemental, such as water or electricity, and secondary domestic assets, such as refrigerators).
-Extreme poverty is defined by the Mexican government as persons who have deficiencies in both social rights and an income lower than the "well being income line".
-Additional figures from SEDESOL (Mexico's social development agency) estimates that 6% (7.4 million people) live in extreme poverty and suffer from food insecurity.
+While 2.33% of Mexico's population lives below the international poverty line of $3.00 a day set by the World Bank, as of 2024, Mexico's government estimates that 24.2% of the population lives in moderate poverty and 5.3% lives in extreme poverty, resulting in 29.6% of Mexico's total population living below the national poverty line.
+The gap might be explained by the government's adoption of the multidimensional poverty method as a way to measure poverty.
+This method defines a person with income above the "international poverty line" or "welfare line", set by the Mexican government, as "moderately poor" if they have one or more deficiencies related to social rights, such as education (they did not complete their studies), nutrition (malnutrition or obesity), or living standards (access to basic services such as water or electricity, and secondary household goods, such as refrigerators).
+The Mexican government defines extreme poverty as deficiencies in both social rights and income below the "welfare line".
+Additional figures from SEDESOL (Mexico's social development agency) estimate that 6% of the population (7.4 million people) lives in extreme poverty and suffers from food insecurity.

-Recently, extensive changes in government economic policy and attempts at reducing government interference through privatization of several sectors, for better or worse, allowed Mexico to remain the biggest economy in Latin America, until 2005 when it became the second-largest; and a so-called "trillion dollar club" member.
-Despite these changes, Mexico continues to suffer great social inequality and lack of opportunities.
-The Peña Nieto's administration made an attempt at reducing poverty in the country, to provide more opportunities to its citizens such as jobs, education, and the installation of universal healthcare.
+Recently, significant changes in government economic policy and attempts at reducing government intervention through privatization of various sectors for better or worse, allowed Mexico to remain Latin America's largest economy up until 2005, when it became the second largest; and a so-called "trillion dollar club" member.
+Despite these changes, Mexico continues to suffer from significant social inequality and a lack of opportunities.
+The Peña Nieto administration attempted to reduce poverty in the country by providing more opportunities to its citizens such as jobs, education, and the installation of universal healthcare.

 Income inequality

 A single person in Mexico, Carlos Slim, has a net worth equal to six percent of GDP.
 Additionally, only ten percent of Mexicans represent 25% of Mexican GDP.
 A smaller group, 3.5%, represent 12.5% of Mexican GDP.

 According to the OECD, Mexico is the country with the second highest degree of economic disparity between the extremely poor and extremely rich, after Chile – although this gap has been diminishing over the last decade.
-The bottom ten percent on the income rung disposes of 1.36% of the country's resources, whereas the upper 10% dispose of almost 36%.
-OECD also notes that Mexico's budgeted expenses for poverty alleviation and social development is only about a third of the OECD average – both in absolute and relative numbers.
-According to the World Bank, in 2004, 17.6% of Mexico's population lived in extreme poverty, while 21% lived in moderated poverty.
+The bottom ten percent of the income rung disposes 1.36% of the country's resources, whereas the upper 10% dispose of almost 36%.
+OECD also notes that Mexico's budgeted expenses for poverty alleviation and social development are only about a third of the OECD average – in absolute and relative numbers.
+According to the World Bank 2004, 17.6% of Mexico's population lived in extreme poverty, while 21% lived in moderate poverty.